Juliet is “not yet fourteen”

 An important aspect of juvenile courts is that they have traditionally been non-public – confidential.
 This protects the juvenile from severe collateral consequences.
 And it allows the kid to leave youthful mistakes in the past.
 But in recent years, that has eroded.

 In Minnesota, if a prosecutor charges a juvenile 16 years or older with a felony, the case is now public.
-(Almost all “sex crimes” are felonies in Minnesota.)
+(Almost all sex crimes are felonies in Minnesota.)

-Juveniles are not safe from predatory offender registration
+Juveniles not safe from predatory registration law

-Current Minnesota statutes contain no juvenile exception for “predatory offender registration.”
+Current Minnesota statutes contain no juvenile exception for predatory offender registration.
 See, Minnesota Statutes § 243.166.

-But this conflicts with the main, rehabilitative purpose of juvenile court and its protection of juveniles from life-long public exposure.
+But this conflicts with the main, rehabilitative purpose of juvenile court and its protection of juveniles from lifelong public exposure.

-Adjudication is the trigger
+“Adjudication” is the trigger

 How can we save a juvenile from having to register as a sex criminal for ten years or more?

 We must get a dismissal of the entire case, an acquittal, or a stay of adjudication.
-Because, an adjudication triggers registration, under current law.
+Because, an “adjudication” triggers registration, under current law.

-Solution: Reform Minnesota laws
+Solution: Reform Minnesota Romeo and Juliet law

 Criminal lawyers and courts can wrestle with these things.
 We can try to save some young people from the jaws of a bad law.
 But wouldn’t it be better to change the laws to make them less unfair and less harmful?

+So why not enact a Romeo and Juliet law in Minnesota to stop turning young people into criminals?
 After all, you don’t need to be Christian to recognize the wisdom in Jesus as Defense Lawyer: The Woman Accused of Adultery.

-Solution: your Minnesota criminal defense lawyer
+Solution: your criminal defense lawyer

 including those involving claims of criminal sexual conduct based on age, and sexting child porn cases.